PHYS3888/SpikerBox_BrainEEG/README.md

 These timed event lists help track changes  in your behavior (eye opening/closing) across your measured signal.

-___In your next meeting with your DATA3888 team, talk about the process of measuring alpha waves.
+___When you meet with your DATA3888 team, be ready to report to them about the process of measuring alpha waves.
 Have a sample dataset (with this marker information) ready to provide them.___

 __Sample Data__:
 Can't get a good signal, but want to play with some data?
-_BYB_ provide a reference recording of this experiment, which can be downloaded as a .zip file [here](https://backyardbrains.com/experiments/files/EEG_Alpha_SampleData.zip).
+_BYB_ provide a reference recording of this experiment, which can be downloaded as a `.zip` file [here](https://backyardbrains.com/experiments/files/EEG_Alpha_SampleData.zip).
 If you place both files in your _Spike Recorder_ recordings directory and open the `.wav` file, you should be able to examine this data with the embedded event markers.

 ## Discussion Activities